Join the Newsletter

 Restoration Through Sacrifice

 Through His sacrifice, something incredible happens: The curse is removed from Judah and Israel because Yeshua drank the cup of bitter waters.
 The penalty is paid by having the righteous husband die instead of the divorced wife. *I believe Yeshua was coming in his Father’s name throughout the Older Testament, and thus it was Yeshua that Israel was married to.
-More on this in a future article. *
+More on this in Coming in the Father’s Name: What Yeshua Meant (John 5:43 Explained)

 “For the woman that has a husband is bound by law to the husband while he lives, but if the husband dies, she is discharged from the law of the husband.”
 (Romans 7:2)